pieths/windbg-extensions/README.md

 extensions following established patterns, and maintain consistency with the existing codebase architecture.

+**Note**: Due to a current limitation, the `*.instructions.md` files cannot reference files across different drive letters.
+Run the `setup_prompt_instructions.ps1` script to copy all required context files to the project directory before using these instructions with Copilot.

 ## Requirements

 - **Visual Studio 2019/2022** with C++ development tools (command line only version is okay)